 2.)Digital Literacy – Yes, it’s valuable for employees to know how to use the web, social media, and other digital communications, but what’s even MORE valuable is educating our employees on the impact of digital literacy on our business.

-• It’s important to know not only HOW it impacts our business, but WHY?
+• It’s essential to know how it impacts our business and WHY.

 • Teach and educate on why we need to understand the impact of these tools on our business and what benefits come from understanding that impact.

-• We must tell our teams that we want them to be collaborate and we want them to share their knowledge and ideas!
+• We must tell our teams that we want them to collaborate, and we want them to share their knowledge and ideas!

-• If you have employees constantly guessing if what they are doing is ok, they eventually won’t spend the time at all.
+• If employees constantly guess if what they are doing is ok, they eventually won’t spend the time at all.

 4.)
-Active Communication – Plainly and simply, find other ways to communicate besides email!
-When organizations become reliant on email, important data gets lost, questions take longer to get answered, decision makers get bogged down, and all these things cause a breakdown in communication.
+Active Communication – Plainly and, find other ways to communicate besides email!
+When organizations become reliant on email, important data gets lost, questions take longer to get answered, decision-makers get bogged down, and all these things cause a breakdown in communication.

-• Always house important content in places that people have access to without relying on past emails as reference.
+• Always house important content in places people can access without relying on past emails as references.

 • Use real-time tools such as instant messenger or Google Drive to communicate“newly & quickly”.